jaymn4u/pdsnd_github/README.md

 	main()

 ### Credits
-Created by Sunday O. Ochai.
+Created by Sunday O. Ochai.A special thanks to Udacity and Python